The Diary of West Bengal: A Bold Exploration of History, Culture, and Controversy, Releasing August 30 - www.lokmattimes.com

 The Diary of West Bengal: A Bold Exploration of History, Culture, and Controversy, Releasing August 30

-PNN Mumbai (Maharashtra) [India], August 2: "The Diary of West Bengal" starring Arshin Mehta, Gauri Shankar and Yajur Marwah ...
+Mumbai (Maharashtra) [India], August 2: “The Diary of West Bengal” starring Arshin Mehta, Gauri Shankar and Yajur Marwah in ...

 Mumbai (Maharashtra) [India], August 2: “The Diary of West Bengal” starring Arshin Mehta, Gauri Shankar and Yajur Marwah in the lead roles* delves deep into the heart of a region steeped in rich history and complex cultural dynamics.
 With a backdrop of Rohingya refugees from Myanmar and illegal infiltrators from Bangladesh, the film paints a vivid picture of life in West Bengal, intertwining the region's traditions with its modern-day challenges.
 The narrative also touches upon the sensitive issue of “love jihad,” adding a layer of intrigue and controversy to the storyline.